Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 …No. He was a Hero.
 He was one of *them* they’d seen on the news, had dismissed as Western propaganda, as cheesy Photoshops.
 But no. He was here, in front of them.
 Thick-wasted, thicker-legged, a broad, heavy chest and back sized to proportion.
 He was built for *power,* not to prance as a cover model, even if he honestly could.
 He was *real.*

 And not too happy.
-He examined his shirt, vast swells of brawn jumping to and fro in his upper body as he found *holes---!*
+He examined his shirt, vast swells of brawn jumping to and fro in his upper body as he found *holes - !*

 “Texan, sir.
 And this was my favorite print, too.”
 He tsked, seemingly more at himself than anything.